vuepress-theme-hope/vuepress-theme-hope/docs/sass-palette/src/guide.md

 ## Styles

-We have three style concept here: config, palette and generator.
+We have three style concepts here: config, palette and generator.

 ## Config